Spaden89/demo-app/Readme.md

 - ~Integrate templates into HTML pages~

 To do

-- Display and hardcode customer details
+- ~Display and hardcode customer details~
-- On thank you page display all JSON body’s
+- ~On thank you page display all JSON body’s~
 - Refactor folder structure
+- Discard Bootstrap
 - Make mapping for Inject to Bulma classes
-- Write JS to apply bulma classes
+- Write JS to apply bulma classes to form
-- Discard Bootstrap
 - Include option to use an already stored card